devanfarrell/Bagel-Grid/README.md

 `$bagel-col-groups(n)` adjusts column divisions.
 For example, `$bagel-col-groups(12)` will produce a 12-column grid. `$toast-col-groups(3,6,8)` will produce a 3-, 6-, and 8-column grid for all the grid sizes you've enabled on the previous lines.
 ###### note: As of now you can only choose whether or not custom grids are enabled at different screen sizes.
 You cannot have different custom grids for different sizes.

-`$bagel-gutter-width` is—you guessed it—the gutter
-width.
-Accepts any unit.
+`$bagel-gutter-width` is just that.
+It'll accept any unit.
-###### note: if you choose to use percentage and intend to use the push and pulls make sure to make `$bagel-gutter-using-percent` true.
+###### note: if you choose to use percentage and intend to use the push and pulls make sure to have `$bagel-gutter-using-percent` true.

 `$bagel-breakpoint-medium` and `$toast-breakpoint-small` are breakpoint placeholders.
 Columns and the bagel wrapper have hooks to change their behavior under these breakpoints.

 ## Extras

 Bagel has some extra modifiers to make different kinds of layouts easier.
-Most of them are borrowed completely from the Toast framework and aren't fully functional yet.
+Most of them are borrowed completely from the Toast Framework and aren't fully functional yet.
 ###### note: the push and pull for % gutter units seems fully functional at this time.

-That’s it.
-Have fun.
+That just about does it.
+Enjoy!